 - The use of a CMV should be supplemented as much as possible by natural ventilation.
 For example: twice a day for 10 to 15 min. - Fans are to be avoided since they can transport particles from one person to another. - The ideal situation would be to have a vertical circulation, ensuring air movement from the bottom to the top to evacuate the aerosols emitted, or from the top of the room to the bottom in order to lay aerosols on a surface that can be disinfected. - Air purifiers may be considered as a backup solution in case one is unable to renew the air in any other way.
+They seem to be relevant in the case of small parts but hardly effective in areas of large volume.
 However, we must be vigilant as for the model and its specifications.